The Comprehensive Guide on Raising Seed Capital

-Nada: Number of returning customers who utilize the membership card for discounts OR tracking the number of daily transactions.
+Nada Grocery: Number of returning customers who utilize the membership card for discount OR tracking number of daily transactions.

 What’s the LTV (Lifetime Value) of your customers?
-Do they stay around long enough for you to recoup your CAC?
+Do they stay around long enough for your to recoup your CAC?

-Nada: Period between first purchase vs. inactivity (as defined by lack of purchase activity for over 3 months) OR average customer duration in the store.
+Nada Grocery: Period between joining membership vs. inactivity (as defined by lack of purchase activity for over 3 months.

 Have you figured out the right revenue model?
 Is it single purchase?
 Premium?
 Subscription?
 Advertising?
 Etc.